-[Warning: This story contains major spoilers from Sunday's Season 3 finale of The Walking Dead.
+[Warning: This story contains major spoilers from The Walking Dead and the comics the AMC series is based on.
 Read at your own risk!]

 Every week, editors Adam Bryant and Natalie Abrams satisfy your need for TV scoop.
 Please send all questions to firstname.lastname@example.org or tweet them to @adam_bryant or @NatalieAbrams.